Learn-Write-Repeat/Contribution-program/ML_models_Flask/Ananthakrishnan Nair RS/README.md

 # Deploy-ML-model-using-Flask
+## About Application

-This is a simple project to elaborate how to deploy a Machine Learning model using Flask API
+This is a salary predicting web app project using  machine learning and Flask.
+## Algorithm used
+I have used Linear Regression algorithm in this project.

-### Prerequisites
+## Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.

-### Project Structure
+## Project Structure
 This project has four major parts :
 1. model.py - This contains code fot our Machine Learning model to predict employee salaries based on trainign data in 'hiring.csv' file.
 2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
 3. template - This folder contains the HTML template (index.html) to allow user to enter employee detail and displays the predicted employee salary.
 4. static - This folder contains the css folder with style.css file which has the styling required for out index.html file.

-### Running the project
+## Running the project
 1. Ensure that you are in the project home directory.
 Create the machine learning model by running below command from command prompt -
 ```
 python model.py